000600/MelanomaClassifier/README.md

 When running the **melanoma_classifier.py** file, you will need to input the paths of the training and testing datasets (two paths total) as a string.
 These paths need to be inputted where the file reads:
 - " < PATH TO TRAIN SET IMAGES > "
 - " < PATH TO TEST SET IMAGES > "

-Feel free to further tune the hyperparameters or build upon either of the models!

-## The Dataset
-The dataset used here can be found at this link: https://www.kaggle.com/datasets/hasnainjaved/melanoma-skin-cancer-dataset-of-10000-images.
-Credit for the dataset collection goes to **Johnny T**, **Ahmed saber Elsheikhm**, **Gerry**, and others on *Kaggle*.
-The dataset contains approximately 9735 training images and 1000 testing images.
-Note that the images from the original dataset are resized to 128 x 128 images so that they are more manageable for the model.
-They are considered RGB by the model since the VGG16 model only accepts images with three color channels.
-The dataset is not included in the repository because it is too large to stabley upload to Github, so just use the link above to find and download the dataset.

 ## Libraries
 This neural network was created with the help of the Tensorflow library.